mperezfuster/gpdb/gpdb-doc/markdown/install_guide/prep_os.html.md

     server 10.6.220.20
     ```

-4. On the coordinator host, use your NTP daemon to synchronize the system clocks on all Greenplum hosts.
-For example, using [gpssh](../utility_guide/ref/gpssh.html):
+4. Synchronize the system clocks on all Greenplum hosts as root.

     If you are using the `ntpd` daemon:

     ```
-    gpssh -f hostfile_gpssh_allhosts -v -e 'ntpd'
+    systemctl restart ntp
     ```

     If you are using the `chronyd` daemon:

     ```
-    gpssh -f hostfile_gpssh_allhosts -v -e 'chronyd'
+    systemctl restart chronyd
     ```

 ### <a id="ji162603"></a>Option 2: Configure System Clocks with an External Primary Source